MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-GST-troubleshooting-taxtrans-or-voucher-not-generated.md

 ## Determine whether customization exists

-If you've completed the steps in the previous section but have found no issue, determine whether customization exists.
-If no customization exists, create a Microsoft service request for further support.
+If you've completed the steps in the previous section but have found not the issue, determine whether customization exists.
+If no customization exists, contact Microsoft Support for further assistance.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]